ottipc/wikijs_pc_backup/manuals/freelancer-database.md

 You can:

-a) Ctrl + F : type any word (skill or role) to find all relevant results
+a) Ctrl + F : type any word (skill or role) to find all relevant results.
+This is the recommended approach, as you will search all fields simultaneously.

 b) Align Column E (Role) or any other of your interest from A to Z.